 If you’re like me, then you’re probably missing college football video games as much as I do.
-Since EA sports lost their lawsuit in player likeness for the NCAA college football franchise and shelling out $60 million in damages, college sports games have been non-existent.
+Since EA sports lost their lawsuit in player likeness for the NCAA college football franchise and shelling out $60 million in damages, NCAA football video games have been non-existent.
 At least on consoles they have.
 So all of us gamers who loved to play those games are now trying to curb our cravings elsewhere.
 Whether it was the gameplay and the thrill of controlling your favorite school down the field crushing your rival or if it’s an extensive dynasty run trying to recruit the best players in the nation, college football video games seem to have had something for every type of fan.
 Now it’s gone.
 No more updated teams and conferences, no more enhanced or state of the art features, and to some, no more fun.

 I’m sure many of you are like me and still get the itch to play.
 I miss recruiting to build my own dynasty.
 I also miss carrying my favorite school to video game glory since my real life team can’t even get close.
 So I fire up my old games on the PlayStation and PSP from time to time to fill the void in my soul.
 It’s fun, but not quite the same.
 I want something different from time to time.
 Something new and edgy or at least, something new to me.
 While there are very few options out there, there are some options at least.
 Even if they aren’t the best options, it’s still something that can hopefully fill the void until another college game hits the market.
-Here’s a list of some good alternatives of college football video games that definitely aren’t the same, but are still quite fun.
+Here’s a list of some good alternatives to college football video games that definitely aren’t the same, but are still quite fun.

 Console Games: There’s virtually nothing out there after NCAA Football 2014, but there are some sites where you can download game files that attempt to update the game.
 Surprisingly, several run pretty smooth and are enjoyable.
-While that game is still fun, it’s hard to keep up with the changes in the rules, teams and conferences in college football.
+While that game is still fun, it’s hard to keep up with the changes in the rules, teams, and conferences in college football.
 I know many gamers that still play even older versions of the game.
 I actually even bust out my PSP from time to time and play the 2010 version.
 Ad Hoc mode anyone?
-College Football video games were a huge hit all the way back to the early late 80’s and early 90’s.
+College Football video games were a huge hit all the way back to the early late ’80s and early ’90s.
 Super NES Playaction Football was my first taste with college games.
 Bill Walsh College Football brought college football excitement to the Sega Genesis.
-There has been quite a few college football games produced over the years on many console gaming systems and sometimes, you’ll feed your need by going nostalgic and playing some older games.
+There have been quite a few college football games produced over the years on many console gaming systems and sometimes, you’ll feed your need by going nostalgic and playing some older games.

 PC College Football Games